kujenga/website/content/blog/go-mlp.md

 forward, but in order to give meaning to these outputs, we need to train the network to match the predictive behavior that we expect.
-Nearly all machine learning models are trained through a series of iterative steps, where each step tweaks the parameters of the model a way that decreases the "loss" of the network.
-We'll be doing that same process here our network.
+Nearly all machine learning models are trained through a series of iterative steps, where each step tweaks the parameters of the model in a way that decreases the "loss" of the network.
+We'll be doing that same process here in our network.

 In each iterative step, our goal is to update the weight and bias parameters in the network to minimize the error.
 Looking now at the diagram below and moving